 Managing messages is fairly easy.
 It’s the same as texting your friends or family.
 Below you can see a simulation of a test we did with the system.

 As you can see, the conversation starts with Google notifying you that a customer is inquiring.
 Then on the left side with the Purple Icon is the business and on the right is the consumer.

 For the basis of the test, I used the Google app Allo.
 I have it because my family uses it as our group chat.
 However, documentation shows that users can also use their generic SMS application.

 Now I have some good news and bad news.
 The good news is you can use any number for Google Messaging.
 That means you are not tied down to the business number or you can assign the number to the receptionist.

 Here’s the bad news: You can only assign one number to the messaging platform.

 The messages can only go to one number which causes many operational issues.
 In an ideal world, different individuals could have access to the system and monitor messages.

 For now, there doesn’t seem to be a fix, but we’ll keep this page updated if anything changes.

 Using Messaging on Desktop

-Google My Business messaging seems to be strictly on Mobile, however, there is one alternative.
+Google Business Profile messaging seems to be strictly on Mobile, however, there is one alternative.
 If you use the app, Google Allo, you can use the system on Desktop.